harrycresswell/harry/content/writing/instagram-hugo-website.md

 </ul>
 ```

-Here we’re using `media_type` as the class name to allow for different CSS styling depending on the media type.
+By using `media_type` as the class name we allow for different CSS styling, depending on the media type.

 `image_small` returns the URL of the image, so we can use it for the image src.